 Laptops and iPads are used effectively to learn across the curriculum and boys are encouraged to become independent learners.
 Every classroom is equipped with an interactive touch screen and 1:1 iPads are available to all Year 2 and Year 3 pupils.

 Discrete computing lessons broadly follow the national computing curriculum objectives with more emphasis placed upon learning in a curriculum context rather than learning discrete computing and digital literacy skills for the sake of it.
 This enables boys to find, explore, analyse, exchange and present information.
 Lessons also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.
 Digital literacy skills are a major factor in enabling children to be confident, creative and independent learners.

 Common Sense Media is an independent organisation that provides reviews on a wide range of digital and online content and also offers E-safety guidance.

 UK Safer Internet information

-The Vodafone Digital Parenting Magazine can be downloaded from:
+The Vodafone Digital Parenting Magazine:

 Think U Know website from the Child Exploitation and Online Protection Centre (CEOP)